alexissusset/soracom-resin-modemAT/README.md

 * CONSOLE_LOGGING: Set to 1 in order to get application logs in Resin.io device console, logs are always written to /data/soracom.log, keep if off in order to save on Cellular based bandwidth

 # Running AT commands
 Through ModemManager package, you can run AT commands on your Cellular modem.
-We've tested this project

 To do so, we've set the following variable in our bashrc configuration which enables mmcli and python-networkmanager to communicate with ResinOS DBUS: